 Set in the Balearic Islands of Spain, Bellver Castle is positioned on a hillside overlooking the gorgeous island of Mallorca.
 This Gothic-style structure was constructed in the 14th century and has an interesting round design.
 Previous uses of the castle have included a prison and residence for King James II.

-The building is currently host to a museum, opened in 1932, which offers historical information about the city as well as art from the Roman, Talaiotic, Arab, and Spanish periods.
+One of the most unique places to visit in Europe, the building is currently host to a museum, opened in 1932, which offers historical information about the city as well as art from the Roman, Talaiotic, Arab, and Spanish periods.
 Walk the moat, explore the courtyards, and absorb the amazing view from the top.
 Translated from Catalan, the name of the castle means “lovely view.”
 Visitors can choose to arrive by vehicle or complete the challenge of climbing 450 steps to reach the castle grounds.

 If you’re ready to explore all the history and beautiful architecture that the best Medieval castles in Europe have to offer, book a luxury European cruise to access your own travel fairytale.